Justice Department charges North Korean over WannaCry, Sony hack

 The WannaCry attack locked up more than 300,000 computers in 150 countries, demanding that victims pay the ransom or risk losing access to their devices forever.

-Park is not the only person accused in these major attacks, but his is the only name listed in the criminal complaint.
+Park is not the only person accused in these attacks, but he is the only person named in the criminal complaint.
 DOJ officials said that Park didn't act alone and that the investigation is still ongoing.

-Investigators said Park was working on behalf of the North Korean government.
+Park was working on behalf of the North Korean government, the investigators said.

 "This is one of the most complex and longest cyber investigations that the department has conducted," John Demers, assistant attorney general for national security, said Thursday.

+The US is often a major target of nation-state hackers, and the Justice Department has also investigated and charged alleged hackers from Russia, China and Iran.

-The criminal complaint (PDF) said that Park, was working in Dalian, China for a front company called Korea Expo Joint Ventures, which was controlled by North Korea to make money for the nation's hacking organization.
+According to the criminal complaint against Park, he was working in Dalian, China, for a front company called Korea Expo Joint Ventures, which was controlled by North Korea and designed to make money for the nation's hacking organization.

-Shortly before the hack against Sony, Park returned to North Korea, and began launching attacks against the company, according to the complaint.
-Using a network of alias and email addresses, Park flooded inboxes at Sony Pictures, AMC Theaters and Mammoth Screen to intrude their networks.
+Shortly before the hack against Sony, Park returned to North Korea and began launching attacks against the company, according to the complaint.
+Using a network of alias and email addresses, Park flooded inboxes at Sony Pictures, AMC Theaters and Mammoth Screen in an attempt to intrude on their networks.

-According to the Justice Department, he also used those same email addresses to pull off the $81 million heist from Bangladesh Bank.
-He also used those alias to attack Lockheed Martin, a military contractor that works with both the US and South Korean governments.
+According to the Justice Department, he used those same email addresses to pull off the $81 million heist from Bangladesh Bank.
+He also used those aliases to attack Lockheed Martin, a military contractor that works with both the US and South Korean governments.

 Justice officials also found that Park allegedly used the same malware for attacks on both the Bangladesh Bank and Sony.